Prakash020710/SampleProjectApromore/README.md

 To generate the swagger, you access it using [Path](http://localhost:8013/api/apm/v2/api-docs)

+Jacoco reports are also genrated by build or running tests inside build directory.

 # Limitation
-Student id should be genrated using a sequence, at the moment it is genrated using timestamp and random number. student id and enrolment id should be used as foreign key in enrolment table to prevent deletion.
+Student id should be genrated using a sequence, at the moment it is genrated using timestamp and random number.

+Student id and enrolment id should be used as foreign key in enrolment table to prevent deletion.